martinma4/Ruby_Practice/README.md

 # Ruby_Practice
 This is the folder for practising Ruby language.
-Each individual file can be forked and run on text editor or IDE
+Each file can be forked and run on text editor or IDE